larycoder/ulake-internship/ir/README.md

-# Data Compression API for ULake
+# Feature Extraction and Retrieval API for ULake